paspapob/paspapob.github.io/README.md

 ![Hitchens Preview](https://raw.githubusercontent.com/patdryburgh/hitchens/master/screenshot.png)

-Undoubtably one of the great minds of our time, [Christopher Hitchens](https://en.wikipedia.org/wiki/Christopher_Hitchens) challenged his readers to think deeply on topics of politics, religion, war, and science.
+One of the great minds of our time, [Christopher Hitchens](https://en.wikipedia.org/wiki/Christopher_Hitchens) challenged his readers to think deeply on topics of politics, religion, war, and science.
 This Jekyll theme's design is inspired by the trade paperback version his book, [Arguably](https://en.wikipedia.org/wiki/Arguably), and is dedicated to his memory.

 ## Quick Start